-The rasterize_features function requires a single RDD of Features.
-Therefore, we union together mapped_lines and mapped_polygons which gives us unioned_features.
-Along with passing in our RDD, we must also set the crs and zoom of the resulting Layer.
+RDD, we must also set the crs and zoom of the resulting Layer.
 In this case, the crs is in LatLng, so we set it to be 4326. zoom varies between use cases, so it was just chosen arbitrarily for this example.
-The resulting rasterized_layer is a TiledRasterLayer that we can now analyze and/or ingest.
+The resulting rasterized layer is a TiledRasterLayer that we can now analyze and/or ingest.

-3.12 geopyspark package
+2.12 geopyspark package